kyma-project/telemetry-manager/docs/user/04-metrics.md

 **Symptom**: Custom metrics don't arrive at the backend, but Istio metrics do.

-**Cause**: Your SDK version is incompatible with the OTel collector version.
+**Cause**: Your SDK version is incompatible with the OTel Collector version.

 **Remedy**:

 1. Check which SDK version you are using for instrumentation.
-2. Investigate whether it is compatible with the OTel collector version.
+2. Investigate whether it is compatible with the OTel Collector version.
 3. If required, upgrade to a supported SDK version.

 ### Log Entry: Failed to Scrape Prometheus Endpoint

-**Symptom**: Custom metrics don't arrive at the destination and the OTel Collector produces log entries "Failed to scrape Prometheus endpoint":
+**Symptom**: Custom metrics don't arrive at the destination and the OTel Collector produces log entries saying "Failed to scrape Prometheus endpoint", such as the following example:

 ```bash
 2023-08-29T09:53:07.123Z warn internal/transaction.go:111 Failed to scrape Prometheus endpoint {"kind": "receiver", "name": "prometheus/app-pods", "data_type": "metrics", "scrape_timestamp": 1693302787120, "target_labels": "{__name__=\"up\", instance=\"10.42.0.18:8080\", job=\"app-pods\"}"}